-Equity and fixed-income investments are standardised products and often treated favourably by the tax rules in the countries where we invest.
+Equity and fixed-income investments are standardised products and often treated favourably by the tax rules in the countries where NBIM invests.
 NBIM will ensure that tax properly due is paid, and tax not properly due is relieved, always in compliance with applicable local rules.
-This will be achieved through ongoing assessment of the tax position applying to our investment activities.
+This will be achieved through ongoing assessment of the tax position applying to NBIM's investment activities.

 Compliance with tax rules

-- To safeguard the tax and legal position of Norges Bank and the fund we will have processes in place to ensure that we pay the tax we are obliged to pay, comply with applicable tax rules and reclaim or otherwise obtain relief from tax that we are not obliged to pay.
-We will also have processes in place to monitor changes to our tax status in the countries where we invest.
+- We will pay the tax we are obliged to pay, comply with applicable tax rules and reclaim or otherwise obtain relief from tax that we are not obliged to pay.

 Safeguarding our position

-- We will have processes in place to assess the tax position and tax risks relating to countries and instruments or assets in which we invest, intend to invest, or carry out activities.
-We will monitor our transactions, income, gains and distributions to ensure that the correct taxes are paid.
+- We will assess the tax position for the countries, instruments and assets in which we invest or carry out activities.
+We will monitor our transactions and returns to ensure that the correct taxes are paid.

 - When dealing with tax authorities we will be open, transparent and consistent.
-We will seek to ensure that they have sufficient understanding of our assets, functions and activities to form a robust view of the relevant tax position.
+We will seek to ensure that they have sufficient understanding of our assets and activities to form a robust view of the relevant tax position.

-- If tax matters relating to certain investments, structures, activities or operations may affect the fund's other investments or Norges Bank, we will ensure that all relevant matters are properly considered in the best interests of the fund and Norges Bank.
+- If tax matters relating to certain investments or activities may affect the fund's other investments, or affect Norges Bank, we will ensure that all relevant matters are properly considered in the best interests of the fund and Norges Bank.

 Securities lending and tax

 - Securities lending is used as a value-creating activity in the management of the fund.
 We will conduct these activities in a way that complies with local tax rules.
 We will not lend the benefit of our favourable tax characteristics to third parties.
-We will seek to avoid entering into securities lending transactions for the purpose of improving our tax position or that of our counterparties.
+We will seek to avoid entering into transactions for the purpose of improving our tax position or that of our counterparties.

-- We will ensure that wholly-owned subsidiaries and our other holding structures comply with the management mandate and follow prudent tax management principles.
+- We will ensure that subsidiaries and other holding structures follow prudent tax management principles.
 We will communicate our tax policy principles towards our investment partners, counterparties and service providers where appropriate.

 Monitoring and review

-- We will monitor the taxes that we pay and our compliance with tax regulations to safeguard the value of our investments and protect our reputation.
+- We will monitor the taxes that we pay and our compliance with tax regulations.
 We will balance tax considerations against other business needs and manage the interaction between these appropriately.
-These processes will be risk-based and identified concerns will be addressed and managed on an on-going basis.
+These processes will be risk-based; identified concerns will be addressed and managed on an on-going basis.